A note on the problem of proper time in Weyl space-time: Proper Time

 \section{Proper Time}

 In this section, the main idea is to introduce a definition of \textit{proper time} which would naturally fit the axiomatic approach proposed by Ehlers, Pirani and Schild.
 In this work, we will disregard the last of the EPS\footnote{In \cite{EPS}, in order to reduce the Weyl structure to a Riemannian one, two possible additional axioms, regarding the behaviour of clocks, are introduced.
 The first one is stated as follows.
-Given two freely falling, infinitesimally proximate clocks $C_1$ and $C_2$, if we consider a regular sequence of events $(p_1,p_2,\dots)$ in the world line of $C_1$ determined by the ticking of this clock, and the Einstein-simultaneous sequence of events $(q_1,q_2,\dots)$ in the world line of $C_2$, then $(q_1,q_2,\dots)$ should also be a regular sequence of events.
+Given two freely falling, infinitesimally proximate clocks $C_{1}$ and $C_{2}$, if we consider a regular sequence of events $(p_{1},p_{2},\dots)$ in the world line of $C_{1}$ determined by the ticking of this clock, and the Einstein-simultaneous sequence of events $(q_{1},q_{2},\dots)$ in the world line of $C_{2}$, then $(q_{1},q_{2},\dots)$ should also be a regular sequence of events.
 With the help of the geodesic deviation equation, EPS show that this hypothesis reduces the Weyl structure to a Riemannian one.
-Another way to achieve the same the same goal, is the consider as an axiom that the "norm" of parallel transported vector fields at a point can not depend on the curve chosen to make the transport, associating this "norm", for the case of time-like curves, to the ticking rate of clocks.} axioms, however retaining that the motion of freely falling particles and light rays determine a Weyl structure as a suitable mathematical model of space-time.
-In this way we will think of the space-time geometry as given by a structure of the form $(M,[g],[\omega])$.
-On the other hand, in this scenario, we will use the following idea to guide an axiomatic definition of proper time:

-With this statement we mean that the proper time parametrization of a freely falling particle should be such that the equation of motion of this particle satisfies the geodesic equation.
-This idea has already been suggested in \cite{CBPF}.
-A freely falling particle $\gamma:I\mapsto M$, $u\mapsto \gamma(u)$, is freely falling if it is a pregeodesic, that is, if
+Another way to achieve the same the same goal, is to consider as an axiom that the ``norm" of parallel transported vector fields at a point can not depend on the curve chosen to make the transport, associating this ``norm", for the case of time-like curves, to the ticking rate of clocks.} axioms, however retaining that the motion of freely falling particles and light rays determine a Weyl structure as a suitable mathematical model of space-time.
+In this way we will think of the space-time geometry as given by a structure of the form $(M,[(g,\omega)])$.
+In this scenario, an axiomatic definition for proper time, guided by the EPS framework, should come as a natural way of distinguishing the proper time parametrization among all the possible parametrizations of a time-like curve.
+A natural way of doing this for the case of free falling particles (pregeodesics of the Weyl structure), using the primitive concepts available in our axiomatic framework, is to distinguish the parametrization which makes the free-falling particle satisfy the geodesic equation, which will be clearly defined uniquely up to an affine transformation.
+This idea has already been suggested in \cite{Salim-Poulis}.
+A particle $\gamma:I\mapsto M$, $u\mapsto\gamma(u)$, is freely falling if it is a pregeodesic, that is, if

 Our principle is that proper time parametrization is a reparametrization of $\gamma$ that transforms it into a geodesic.
 Then, if $\gamma(\tau)$ is a time-like curve representing a freely falling particle, it is straightforward to see that $\gamma$ is parametrized by proper time if, and only if